Vote Free, Vote JJP

 Hi, I'm Jeremy Peichel.
 The last name can be tough sometimes, think Pie+cull.
 Anyway, I was a navy brat growing up on the Eastern seaboard until my family moved to Minnesota when I was 10.
 Since then, I have been in love with this state and call it my home.
 I graduated from Burnsville High (Go Blaze!) and found the love of my life at a small private college in Iowa: Buena Vista University.
 I learned to balance life's challenges serving in the Minnesota Army National Guard, working my way through college in on-campus tech support, and graduating with three majors as a first-generation college student.
 My college was broken in to two equal doses as my service took me overseas with the 1/34 Brigade Combat Team.
 There I found my calling in environment and conservation while serving on the banks of the Tigris River near Balad, Iraq.
 After returning home, I finished college and received two Master's Degrees from the University of Maryland in Public Policy and Conservation Biology.
 Now after a few years in the USDA Forest Service, I run my own policy and scientific consulting firm based here in Roseville, MN.

 Part of the reason I decided to run for Minnesota Senate is my exhaustion with finding candidates of both parties failing to represent my interest.
 By adding a viable third-party, perhaps we can shake loose these party elites that control the choices we see on the ballots and our narrowed list of choices in government policy.
-We have never had a Libertarian elected in Minnesota and I hope the voters of District 66 will agree that we could use some capable representation that reflects our desire for peace, prosperity, and freedom.
+I hope the voters of District 66 will agree that we could use some capable representation that reflects our desire for peace, prosperity, and freedom.

 One of the questions I have been asked as I meet the neighbors in my district has been, "Aren't you just playing spoiler for someone?"
 I understand that feeling of hopelessness that we are committed as a society to Democrat or Republican.
 My answer always begins with no, but there are two critical follow-up questions I have to ask the questioner: "Who owns your vote?" and "Do these two parties meet your needs?"
-The fact is, no candidate is entitled to your vote, they should be required to earn it.
-The real question should be "How will you break from your party leadership/caucus to make sure you are representing me?"
+The fact is, no candidate is entitled to your vote, they should be required to earn it, especially as a direct representative.
+The real question for a candidate should be "How will you break from your party leadership/caucus to make sure you are representing me?"
 For me, as an independent running with the full support of the Libertarian Party, I have the answers for every platform plank someone could challenge, across all issues.
 On my issues page, I list concrete proposals where I will advocate for our community.
 My representation is not subject to the approval of party bosses and your vote shouldn't be either.
 As we progress through this election season, I hope each of you will consider electoral politics as a deeply personal responsibility.
 We earn the government we elect, and that means make the best possible choice with the one vote we each get.
-I hope you will consider being bold and sending a message to the dominant parties that they don't own you!
+I hope you will vote boldly and send a message to the dominant parties that they don't own you!